 Photographers these days spend so much time on the Internet learning good things about photography that they never make the time to do the things that would be really great for their photography.
 I've compiled a list of 21 things in this article that you can do today that would completely change your photography forever.
 THIS is how you learn photography!

-If you like these tips, I hope you’ll consider learning portrait photography with me in my online portrait photography course!
+If you like these tips, I hope you’ll consider learning photography with me in one of my 6 online photography classes.

 Action #1: Learn every function your camera is capable of performing (2 hours)

 You know what I mean… not just aperture, shutter speed, and focus.
 I mean ALL the functions.
 Do you know how to use the multiple exposure feature on your DSLR?
 Have you ever taken a time lapse with your camera?
 How about mirror lock-up?
 For most photographers–even good ones–there are at least 5 or 6 functions on the camera that are never used.
 Learning to expand your creativity can change your photography forever by giving you one more tool you can use to capture scenes with a unique perspective.
 Try something new!